akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Some things do not change.”

-Henry laughed—a real laugh, warm and rough.
-He looked at Harold, and his face softened.
+Henry’s laughter faded into something softer.
+He looked at Harold, and his face gentled.
 “You saved his life, Rauthulfr.
 I have not forgotten.”

 “I did my duty, sire.”

 “You did more than your duty.
 You did what a man does for another man.”
 He leaned back.
 “My father rewarded you with silver.
 I have rewarded you with a son-in-law.
 I hope you find the latter more useful.”

-Harold’s mouth twitched.
+Harold’s eyes crinkled.
 “The silver was easier to train.”

-Henry roared with laughter.
-Godfrey, standing by the door, allowed himself a small smile.
+Henry roared again, and the harp struck up a new tune – a livelier one, for dancing.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)